westmcmillen/web-ft-06-2022/week6/day3/CryptoCharts/README.md

 ---

-CryptoCharts is a charting application that follows trends and new stories of all major crypto currencies.
+CryptoCharts is a web-based charting application that follows the major market trends and latest new stories of select crypto currencies while illustrating some of the amazing possibilities of CSS grid.

 <br>